MaxLevs/McQueryLib.Net/README.md

 # McQueryLib.Net
-Library for .Net Core 5.0 which implements Minecraft Query protocol.
-You can use it for getting statuses of servers.
+Library for .Net which implements Minecraft Query protocol.
+You can use it for getting statuses of a Minecraft server.

 # Example of using
 ```cs